 Footbionics are a prefabricated custom orthotic device designed specifically for the practitioner to immediately dispense as a part of their treatment regime.
 Footbionics come in many different models for different foot types or conditions they are used.

 Where can I purchase Footbionics or BioMedical orthoses?

-If you are a New Zealand podiatrist you have full exclusive access to all of our product range.
-Our BioMedical range is available for both podiatrists and orthotists.
+If you are a registered New Zealand podiatrist you have full exclusive access to all of our product range for purchase.
+Our BioMedical range is available for both NZ podiatrists and orthotists.
 Outside of New Zealand please contact your local distributor for product sales.
-You need to be a NZ podiatrist or orthotist (and register with us) to be able to purchase online.
+You will need to be a NZ podiatrist or orthotist or UK podiatrist (and register with us online) to be able to purchase our products online.
 If you are a patient who wants to use our orthoses then you will find our product stocked at most large or prominant podiatry clinics.
 Sorry but we cannot sell our products directly to the public!

 Who are Footbionics?

 Footbionics are a Kiwi (New Zealand) Christchurch based company who design, develop and create orthotic devices and orthotic additions.

 What are Footbonics made of?

 Footbionics are made from a specially balanced combination of EVA (Ethylene vinyl acetate) and PE (Polyethylene) foams.
 The EVA provides good impact absorption and assists in comfort whilst PE provides shape retention and rigidity.
 Different models have different ratios of the EVA / PE blend.
 Several of our models also include OrthoLite cushioning and PORON cushioning materials for added comfort and protection.
 These materials are extensively used in modern athletic footwear.